mitrokun/esp32s3-voice_assistant/README.md

 After the answer is voiced, the listening stage is re-enabled.
 The waiting time for the start of speech is set in the listening_timeout script.
 To disable the session, you can wait for this period or use one of the words from the `homeassistant_HassNevermind` intent (add your own if needed).
 There are many different test entities in the firmware that can be removed.
 I don't use buttons, so the timer is turned off by voice, you have to say the wake word.
 But this is easily modified.

 First, install a clean firmware version on your module to get the keys for api and ota.
 You will also need sound files (duration matters), you can make them yourself or use mine.
-Copy them to the esphome directory.
+Copy them to the esphome directory or use the links to them.

-A known issue: if tts generates text longer than 5 seconds, the session is interrupted, this is a common problem.
-But in my variant wakeword is not enabled on on_end trigger, because the flag is activated.
+A known issue: if tts generates text longer than 5 seconds, the session is interrupted, this is a common problem.  ~~But in my variant wakeword is not enabled on on_end trigger, because the flag is activated.
 I have to restart WW manually.
-This problem is rare when using a good tts module and adequate response token limit.
+This problem is rare when using a good tts module and adequate response token limit.~~  WW never turns off now.

 The end result is a great tool for testing language models as conversation partners, it's quite fun.
 If the board is used in a quiet place, you should have no problems with the quality of recognition.
 For noisy places, consider purchasing a [reSpeaker Lite](https://github.com/formatBCE/Respeaker-Lite-ESPHome-integration) or [VPE](https://www.home-assistant.io/voice-pe/)